11 Creative and Rewarding Projects to Make the Most of Your Summer

 latkes

 Not only does cooking teach life skills, but for school age kids—and let’s face it, many adults—it’s a nice reinforcement of fractions.
-Have kids practice making cherished family recipes, then take the project a step further with Spark!
-Use Spark Post to write out the ingredients (like the templates above), Spark Video to capture the steps (and the fun) like the example below, and Spark Page to pull it all together in one shareable, personalized document that’ll preserve your memories and your family’s prized dishes.
+Have kids practice making cherished family recipes, then take the project a step further with Adobe Express!
+Use Adobe Express to write out the ingredients (like the templates above), Adobe Express to capture the steps (and the fun) in video form like the example below, and then to pull it all together in one shareable, personalized document that’ll preserve your memories and your family’s prized dishes.

 Make a travelogue of a summer trip

 Your vacation photos deserve better than being stuck in your camera roll.
-Preserve your memories by creating a travel journal in Spark Page or Video.
+Preserve your memories by creating a travel journal in Adobe Express.
 The mobile apps make it easy to add photos or video clips to your project while you’re on the go, spice it up with text and themes, and publish before you’ve even boarded your flight back home.

 Check out these 12 amazing travelogues for inspiration!